MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/how-to-guides.md

 |Use my own key to protect my organization's data| [Planning and implementing your tenant key](plan-implement-tenant-key.md)|
 |Migrate from AD RMS|[Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md)|

-## Additional deployment instructions from our Customer Experience Engineering team
+## Additional deployment instructions

-You'll find additional step-by-step instructions on the [Azure Information Protection technical blog](https://aka.ms/AIPblog).
+Our [Azure Information Protection technical blog](https://aka.ms/AIPblog) has additional step-by-step instructions from our Customer Experience Engineering team.
 For example:

 -[Using Azure Information Protection to protect PDF’s and Adobe Acrobat Reader to view them](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Using-Azure-Information-Protection-to-protect-PDF-s-and-Adobe/ba-p/282010)